Meeting Your Insurance Needs

 What is Medical Assistance?

 Medical Assistance (MA or Medicaid) is health insurance for medical care available to low-income families, children, pregnant women, people over age 65, and people with disabilities who meet eligibility guidelines.
-MA is funded jointly at the state and federal level and is Minnesota's largest health care program.
+Income eligibility guidelines for MA will increase with enactment of PPACA in 2014.
+MA is funded jointly by the state and federal government.
+MA is funded jointly by the state and federal government.
 Check with your local county human services agency to see if you qualify for this type of assistance.
-For more info, see: Minnesota Department of Human Services and then search for Medical Assistance.
+For more information, the visit Minnesota Department of Human Services Medical Assistance web page.

 What is MinnesotaCare?

 Part of Minnesota's Aging Initiative program is to provide services to seniors and their families regarding making decisions about long-term care.
 Contact your county human services agency to see what long-term care consultation services they provide.
-For more information, see: Minnesota Department of Human Services and then search for Minnesota Long Term Care Partnership.
+For more information, visit the Minnesota Department of Human Services Minnesota Long Term Care Partnership web page.